kammitama5/kammitama5.github.io/_posts/2023-06-01-Thursday-June-1st.md

 <img src="/images1/FormalMethods23/fm17.png" width="400">

-- Carolyn talks about "A basis for a Mathematical Theory of Computation"
+- Carolyn talks about "A basis for a Mathematical Theory of Computation".
+Coincidentally, the first Meetup I ever attended in LA was on a paper by Hoare which cites this paper.
+It was my introduction to Computer Science (and the very next day I went to a Haskell meetup).

 <img src="/images1/FormalMethods23/fm18.png" width="400">